-2) Radio Site Maintenance
+2) Radio Site Maintenance Section to be updated by Bev Fronterhouse

 For 2012 AFS will provide radio site preventive maintenance at six DNR sites in the McGrath area (Horn Mountain, Mount X, Beaver Mountain, Cloudy Mountain, Tatalina and the McGrath station).
 DNR will adopt the Interior Telecommunications Coordinating Group (ITCG) radio equipment, shelters, solar panels and batteries for all sites maintained by AFS.
 Existing shelters will remain in place providing they meet the OSHA standards for confined space.